 Or like shown below:

 This effectively blocks you from accessing the site.
 Most typically, I’ve encountered this on MSDN forums or Azure Portal – I’ve just faced a very blunt, unfriendly and quite useless error message, like above.
+This applies even to Microsoft’s services, that don’t seem to require logging in – but actually do so, in the background.
+Annoying!

 Yet once again, the solution is almost stupidly simple.